tasket/wyng-backup/README.md

 to do on a frequent, regular basis - i.e. several times an hour.

 Command options:
   -s, --send	Perform a backup after scanning volume changes.
   -u, --unattended
+  --tarfile	Store backups in tar files instead of chunks (cannot be pruned).

 ### Restoring